 They also attend once monthly Friday night “mentor nights” where students, youth engagement workers and other volunteers share a meal and participate in activities ranging from talking circles and games to sports or cultural activities.

-Over spring break, participants spend three days on the Sunshine Coast in a lake front cabin swimming, hiking and learning in the outdoors.
+Over spring break, participants spend three days in a chalet on the Vedder River, hiking, fishing, bird watching and learning in the outdoors.
 For their commitment, students receive a small monthly stipend as well as a bursary for post-secondary education upon successful completion of the school year.